01-roby68/indiestor-pro/README.md

 Indiestor Pro.

-A none-free workspace oriented version of indiestor native.
+A non-free workspace oriented version of indiestor native.

 Builds with msb-make.